 The park is home to spectacular waterfalls and diverse Australian wildlife, including impressive birdlife that you can spot at the Mamukala Wetlands.
 Visitors can also take a cruise on the Yellow Water Billabong where you can search for saltwater crocodiles.

-Directions: Follow the Stuart Highway south from central Darwin.
-Take the exit for Arnhem Highway which takes you into Kakadu.
+Directions: Follow the Stuart Highway south from central Darwin then take the exit for the Arnhem Highway which takes you into Kakadu.

 Nitmiluk Gorge in Nitmiluk National Park is a must-see on any Northern Territory itinerary.
 Following the hiking trails along the gorge will lead to some truly memorable views.
 Try to visit between May and September, as during the wet season you are restricted from reaching some areas.